A SEMINAR BY DANIEL BARNETT

 BONUS:

-When you register, we'll immediately send you a free .pdf copy of Daniel Barnett's book on 'Conflict At Work'
+When you register, we'll also send you a free .pdf copy of Daniel Barnett's book on 'Conflict At Work'

-We will record the entire seminar, including any Q&A session, and give you lifelong access to the recording.
+We have recorded the entire seminar, including the Q&A session, and you have lifelong access to all of it.

-This means that even if your schedule changes or you want to revisit key points at your own pace, you'll have the flexibility to watch the seminar at a time that suits you.
+This means you can revisit key points at your own pace, and you'll have the flexibility to watch the seminar at a time that suits you.

 FAQs